tejas-9er/LinkedIn-Node-Package-Manager/README.md

 "scripts": {
     "start": "nodemon ./index.js --exec babel-node -e js"
   } nodemon runs the index.js file but we make sure to use babel first to convert the exec code into readable code for the web.
+How to run your own presets that are not in the predefined list: npm run name-of-your-preset